magnusoy/Arduino-with-Python/README.md

 ### Installing

-Simply clone or download project as Zip.
+Clone or download project as zip in any directory.
-Create a new python script within the project, import the provided class and start programming.
+Create a new python script within the directory, import the provided classes and start programming.

 ### Examples

 In [/example](https://github.com/magnusoy/Arduino-with-Python/tree/master/examples) you will find some example scripts, for both Arduino and Python.

+Reading data example
 ```
 from arduino import Arduino